chokevin8/chokevin8.github.io/_pages/projects.md

 layout: page
 title: My Projects
 permalink: /projects/
-description: Collection of my projects and its descriptions.
+description: <i>Collection of my projects and its descriptions.
+Click to find more about each project!</i>
 nav: true
 nav_order: 3
 display_categories: [research, internship, fun]